aurelia-plugins/aurelia-plugins-tabs/README.md

 }
 ```

-When a tab is clicked, the event `aurelia-plugins:tabs:tab-clicked:tab-id` will be published, where `tab-id` is the corresponding id as defined in the `tabs` array.
+When a tab is clicked, the event `aurelia-plugins:tabs:tab-clicked:{tab-id}` will be published, where `{tab-id}` is the corresponding id as defined in the `tabs` array.
+The payload is the click `event`.

 ### Tab Content